F4SaKeNiitb/23b3009_Mapit/README.md

 ## Notes
 - The template uses `python-dotenv` to load environment variables.
-- The Anthropic API is accessed via the `anthropic` Python package.
 ---

 Feel free to reach out if you have any questions!